 Depression and anxiety sufferers ‘to lose sickness benefits in welfare reforms’

-People suffering from depression or anxiety will lose access to sickness benefits as part of the Government’s major welfare reforms, according to reports.
+People suffering from depression or anxiety could lose access to sickness benefits as part of the Government’s major welfare reforms, the Work and Pensions Secretary has said.

-Ministers will propose stopping regular payments for a range of mental health problems and instead argue for “meaningful support” such as talking therapy and social care packages, The Times reported.

-Work and Pensions Secretary Mel Stride is expected to publish a green paper on Monday centring on personal independence payments (PIP) – the main disability benefit.
+Mel Stride is set to announce plans to overhaul the way disability benefits work in a statement to the Commons on Monday, with proposals aimed at providing “more tailored support in line with their needs”.

+In a Green Paper due to be published alongside Mr Stride’s statement, ministers will set out plans to reform personal independence payments (PIP), the main disability benefit, through changes to eligibility criteria and assessments.

+The plans, which will be consulted on over the coming months, also include proposals to “move away from a fixed cash benefit system”, meaning people with some conditions will no longer receive regular payments but rather improved access to treatment if their condition does not involve extra costs.

+In an interview with The Times, Mr Stride suggested this would mean people with “milder mental health conditions” would no longer receive financial support.

-Prime Minister Rishi Sunak announced major changes to the welfare system earlier this month, when he said “people with less severe mental health conditions should be expected to engage with the world of work”.
+Monday’s proposals follow a speech in which the Prime Minister announced major changes to the welfare system earlier this month, saying “people with less severe mental health conditions should be expected to engage with the world of work”.

 Describing the reforms as “probably the most fundamental reforms in a generation”, he said: “There are those that have perhaps milder mental health conditions, or where perhaps there has been too great a move towards labelling certain behaviours as having certain [medical] conditions attached to them, where actually work is the answer or part of the answer.